 |Percent of entering class in state:||N/A|

-With more than 26,000 applications received in 2018-2019 to North Carolina medical schools and an average acceptance rate of about 5.6%, it is clear the competition is difficult.
+With an average acceptance rate of about 5.6%, it is clear the competition for North Carolina medical school admissions is difficult.
 So, what are some steps you can take to improve your chances through admissions?

 Though admissions committee favor students who’ve done research, strong extracurricular experiences, and excelled in all of their major and science classes with top-notch standardized test scores, North Carolina is a state that favors clinical work and community service.
 So, how can you gain experience in research and clinical volunteering before applying to medical schools?
 One way to do so is to reach out to local hospitals and clinics around your community.
 By simply picking up a cell phone or sending out few e-mails to volunteer offices or doctors’ offices, you can improve your chances rather than submitting a single application and waiting to hear back from them.
 If you are taking a gap year, consider working in a clinical setting full time.
 Similarly, scouting for laboratories around your area, schools, and hospitals can be very beneficial.